stevenallison-ctrl/howmanyareplaying/README.md

 # howmanyareplaying
-A Peak CCU tracker for top 100 games over different periods of time to measure engagement health levels
+A Peak CCU tracker for top 100 PC games on Steam over different periods of time to measure engagement health levels